 1. Disulfide Bonds

-It is covalent linkage between two cysteine amino acids.
+It is the covalent linkage between two cysteine amino acids.
 Each cysteine amino acid has a sulfhydryl (-SH) in its side chain.
 These sulfhydryl groups react to form a disulfide bond represented by -SS-.
-The new residue thus formed is called cystine residue.
+The new residue thus formed is called cysteine residue.